 What was also nice was relaxing, chatting, and laughing over great food and wine with others we’d only just met that day.
 We suspect the wine helped facilitate this but we can’t be sure. :-) After two hours with our appetites more than satisfied we all began to slip into the food coma Alessandro promised.
 He wasn’t kidding about that.
 Time to head back to our flat in town and take a nap.
 After all, this is Bologna and we had to get ready for dinner.

 We were guests of Bologna Welcome and greatly appreciate the introduction to the foods of Bologna through this amazing tour.
 As always, all opinions are our own based on our first-hand experience.

 IF YOU GO

 The Italian Days Food Experience will ruin you for forever for Italy's most iconic foods, but in the best possible way.
-Alessandro puts his heart and soul into making it so much more than a tour.
+Alessandro and his team put their heart and soul into every detail - frankly, it's all you could want in a Bologna food tour.
 You'll be a Parmigiano cheese convert and balsamic lover after the day is done.
 Book your tour online or at the Bologna Welcome infopoint in Piazza Maggiore.